prisma/prisma1/examples/permissions/README.md

 - `UsersPosts.disconnect`: To **disconnect** a `Post` node from a `User` node in the `UserPosts` relation, a `User` must be authenticated

+### Permission queries

+Graphcool uses the concept of [permission queries](https://docs-next.graph.cool/reference/auth/authorization/permission-queries-iox3aqu0ee) to configure permission rules for a service.

+Permission queries are special GraphQL queries that only return `true` or `false` (it's thus unnecessary to specify the _selection set_ of the query when writing it).

+Before an operation (e.g. `Post.create`) is performed against the GraphQL API of a Graphcool service, Graphcool will check the permission rules for that operation specified in [`graphcool.yml`](./graphcool.yml).
+If the permission rules reference one or more permission queries, Graphcool will first execute these permission queries.
+The requested operation will only be performed if all permission queries return `true`.